Fred L. Holmes

-Fred L. Holmes was a member of the Wisconsin State Assembly.
+Fred L. Holmes was an American lawyer.
+He was a member of the Wisconsin State Assembly.

 Biography

-Fred L. Holmes was born on May 9, 1883 in Winnebago County, Wisconsin He attended Omro High School in Omro, Wisconsin and what is now the University of Wisconsin-Madison.
+Fred L. Holmes was born on May 9, 1883, in Winnebago County, Wisconsin He attended Omro High School in Omro, Wisconsin and what is now the University of Wisconsin-Madison.
 An ally of Robert M. La Follette, he worked for La Follette's Weekly.

 Holmes was elected to the Assembly in 1912 as a member of the Republican Party.
 Outside of politics, he was an attorney and wrote several books.

 Holmes died on July 27, 1946.
 He had been giving a speech in Waukau, Wisconsin when he was struck with a heart attack.